 numbers.
 The article related it to a super volcano erupting.

 Origins: On 30 March 2014, Wyoming's Yellowstone Park was struck by a 4.8 magnitude quake, the most powerful earthquake to hit that area since 1980.
-In conjunction with that earthquake, videos were posted online showing animals such as buffalo seemingly "running for their lives" to leave the park:
+In conjunction with that earthquake (and again in April 2015, after reports of the discovery of a giant magma reservoir under Yellowstone hit the news), videos were posted online showing animals such as buffalo seemingly "running for their lives" to leave the park:

 This phenomenon of apparently fleeing animals has been claimed by many observers as a sign foretelling the imminent eruption of Yellowstone's "supervolcano":

 Yellowstone National Park, Wyoming: Could the Supervolcano which has been dormant for the past 650,000 years be ready to erupt again?